-- Acidity in the stomach is normal, but excess acidity is potentially harmful. - It is unusual compared to other organs as its pH is as low as I-2 due to production of hydrochloric acid from structures in lining of walls. - Acid environment kills bacteria that comes in with food, is optimum for activity of digestive enzymes
+- Acidity in the stomach is normal, but excess acidity is potentially harmful. - stomach pH range between I-2 due to production of hydrochloric acid from structures in lining of walls. - Acid environment kills bacteria that comes in with food, is optimum for activity of digestive enzymes

-- Acid indigestion or dyspepsia is an illness commonly treated by self-medication. - Antacids are drugs which on ingestion react with the hydrochloric acid of gastric content to lower the acidity. - Antacids are alkalis, such as aluminium hydroxide, magnesium salts (magnesium hydroxide and magnesium trisilicate), sodium bicarbonate, and calcium hydroxide. - The finished product must raise the pH of gastric secretions to 3.5 or greater within 10 minutes.
+- Acid indigestion( dyspepsia) is an illness commonly treated by self-medication. - Antacids are drugs which on ingestion react with the hydrochloric acid of gastric content to lower the acidity. - Antacids are alkalis, such as aluminium hydroxide, magnesium salts (magnesium hydroxide and magnesium trisilicate), sodium bicarbonate, and calcium hydroxide.

-They are simple ,often effective treatment for many dyspepsia's (impairment of the power or function of digestion), and provide symptomatic relief in conditions such as peptic ulcer, gastritis (inflammation of the lining of the stomach) ,and esophageal reflux with heartburn.
+They are simple ,often effective treatment for many dyspepsia's (impairment of function of digestion), and provide symptomatic relief in conditions such as peptic ulcer, gastritis (inflammation of the lining of the stomach) ,and esophageal reflux with heartburn.